15 Insanely AMAZING Day Trips from Merida

 Day Trips from Merida: Haciendas

-For those who want to learn about the history of the Yucatan, a visit to a hacienda is a great idea.
 During the 1800s and early 1900s, the Yucatan was one of the richest areas in Mexico.
 It grew, processed, and exported henequen (people used it for ropes) on these plantations called haciendas.
 These henequen producers made millions off the sale of this product.
-The wealthier they became, the more money they wanted.
-To make more money, they needed more land, so they confiscated the land of the indigenous people, who were eventually forced into indentured servitude on the haciendas.
+But the wealthier they became, the more money they wanted.
+To make more money, they needed more land, so they confiscated the land of the indigenous people, who were eventually forced into indentured servitude to the hacienda owners.

 15. Hacienda Yaxcopoil

-• OPEN: 9:00 am – 6:00 pm (M-F); 9:00 am – 4:00 pm (Sa): 9:00 am – 2:00 pm (Su)
+• OPEN: 9:00 am – 6:00 pm (M-F); 9:00 am – 4:00 pm (Sa): Closed (Su)

-• COST: MXN$120 (US$6)
+• COST: MXN$150 (US$9)

 • LOCATION: Google Maps